lspector/Clojush/README.txt

     ...
     clojush.core=> (use 'clojush.examples.simple-regression)
     ...
-    clojush.core=> (pushgp)
+    clojush.core=> (pushgp argmap)

-Arguments to pushgp may be specified as in the command line case.
+Arguments to pushgp are specified in the argmap var in the problem's namespace.

-To run the examples in an IDE (Integrated Development Environment) for Clojure such as Clooj or Eclipse/Counterclockwise, load one of the files in src/clojush/examples into the IDE's REPL, type "(pushgp)" into the REPL's input area, and hit the enter key.
+To run the examples in an IDE (Integrated Development Environment) for Clojure such as Clooj or Eclipse/Counterclockwise, load one of the files in src/clojush/examples into the IDE's REPL, type "(pushgp argmap)" into the REPL's input area, and hit the enter key.

 For large-scale runs you may want to provide additional arguments to Java in order to allow  access to more memory and/or to take maximal